Rosalita/json-schema-service/README.md

     * Windows: `choco install make`

 ## Building and starting the service
+1. `git clone` this repository to your local machine and `cd` to the root directory.
-1. Build the docker image from the dockerfile with the command `make build`.
+2. Build the docker image from the dockerfile with the command `make build`.
 2. Run docker-compose to start the app and dependencies with the command `make start`.
 3. The service can be stopped using the command `make stop`.